breyerjs/Automatic_Author_Identification/README.md

 	written by that author.
 A subdirectory named test is used as test data.
 Then the program calculates statistics about the writing style of each author's texts, in an attempt to fingerprint the author's writing style.
 Then, the program uses a Maximum Entropy Classifier to identify the author of the test data--previously unseen novels which are presumed to have been written by one of the previously seen authors.
 Please note that the text files for all novels in this repository are taken from https://www.gutenberg.org/

 CLASSES / STRUCTURES:

 	Novel:
 		The Novel class serves as a corpus reader for each file that is read in.
 It houses a few versions of the text and related data.
 That data includes the author and various statistics about the text's style.
-Those statistics are calculated on initialization.
-		Note that most of the statistics are calculated based on the first 40,000 words of the text, since I perceive that to be a representative sample.
+Those statistics are calculated on initialization.Note that most of the statistics are calculated based on the first 40,000 words of the text, since I perceive that to be a representative sample.
 		Keeping the sample sizes consistent makes the statistics relevant for comparison with other novels.
-The statistics used for comparison are stored as {stat name : value} in the dictionary summaryDict.
+The statisticsused for comparison are stored as {stat name : value} in the dictionary summaryDict.

 	Author:
 		The Author class serves to organize all the texts from a particular author.
 Each Author object takes an author name and a filepath as arguments.
 On initialization, the object will create Novel objects from the files in the filepath given and all of its subfolders.
 Then it stores all of those novel objects in a list named 'corpus'.

 PROGRAM FLOW: